Quasi-Minimal, Pseudo-Minimal Systems and Dense Orbits

+We make a short excurse to algebraric dynamics.
+We think this is a quite natural question about quasi-minimal systems in this context. \begin{satz} Let $(G, \circ ) $ be a Lie group and $ \tau $ an automorphism.
+If $(G,\tau)$ is quasi-minimal, then $G$ is trivial. \end{satz}

-\begin{lem} If $(G,\tau)$ is p.m. system and there exists a normal subgroup $H$ such that $\tau (H)=H$, then $H$ induces a p.m. system $(G/H, \tau)$. \end{lem} Proof: Let $\pi$ denote the projection.
-The projection is open, so $V:= \pi (G_M)$ is open.
-Every orbit starting in $V$ is dense, hence $(G/H, \tau)$ is a p.m. system. { $\Box$ \begin{lem} If $(G,\tau)$ is p.m., then $G$ is compact and connected. \end{lem} Proof: Aoki proved in [A] that an automorphism having a dense orbit on a locally compact metric group $X$ implies that $X$ is compact.
+\begin{lem} If $(G,\tau)$ is quasi-minimal, then $G$ is compact and connected. \end{lem} Proof: Aoki showed in [A] that an automorphism having a dense orbit on a locally compact metric group $X$ implies that $X$ is compact.
 Therefore $G$ is compact.
-We claim that $G$ is connected.
-If $G$ is compact and not connected, take the closed component $C$ of $e$.
-The induced automorphism $\tau : G/C \to G/C $ is again p.m..
-This automorphism must be ergodic by [R], since there is a dense orbit and therefore there must exists a dense set of periodic orbits by [Y], since $\tau$ is ergodic, $G/C$ is totally disconnected and compact.
-Thus $G/C$ is finite and therefore $G$ is the finite union of disjoint compact connected sets, but $C$ is $\tau$-invariant, so the system can not be p.m.. { $\Box$ Proof of theorem [3.1, 1] : W.l.o.g. $G$ is compact and connected.\\ First case: $G$ is abelian: \\ It follows from proposition [2.16] from [Arv] that $G$ is a torus.
-It is well-known, that for every automorphism on $G$ the periodic orbits are dense, hence $G$ is a finite set, therefore $G$ is trivial. \\ General case: We prove the lemma by induction on the dimension.
-It holds for dim $G=1$, since in this case $G$ is abelian.
+Since $e$ is a fixed point, $G$ is connected. { $\Box$ Proof of theorem [3.1] : W.l.o.g. $G$ is compact and connected.
+Let us suppose that $G$ is abelian, then $G$ is a torus.
+It is well-known, that for every automorphism on $G$ the periodic orbits are dense, hence $G$ is a finite set, therefore $G$ is trivial.
+We proof the lemma now by induction on the dimension.
+It holds for dim 0 and 1.